Criminal Defense

 Consult with a Fort Worth Criminal Defense Lawyer Today

-Whether you have committed a crime or were falsely accused of doing so, consult with a criminal defense lawyer in Fort Worth with professionalism and tact to help you determine your next move.
-At the Law Office of Mark M. Childress, PLLC, we strive to deliver our clients the best results possible for their criminal defense case.
+Whether you have committed a crime or were falsely accused of doing so, consult with a criminal defense lawyer in Fort Worth to help you determine your next move.
+At the Law Office of Mark M. Childress, PLLC, we strive to deliver our clients the best results possible for their criminal defense situation.
+We aim to offer clear guidance, addressing both current needs and future considerations every step of the way.

-Let one of our experienced criminal defense attorneys serving Fort Worth help with your case.
+Let one of our experienced criminal defense attorneys serving Fort Worth help with your situation.
 Contact our office online today or call us at (817) 497-8148.

 The Opinions That Matter Most